Applesoft BASIC: Early evolution

 Unlike in Integer BASIC and Applesoft II, the Boolean operators AND, OR and NOT perform bitwise operations on 16-bit integer values.
 If they are given values outside that range, an error results.

 The terms OUT and PLT (and the aforementioned IN) appear in the list of reserved words, but are not explained anywhere in the manual.

 Related BASICs

+Several compilers for Applesoft BASIC exist, including TASC (The Applesoft Compiler) from Microsoft in 1981.

 Coleco claimed that its Adam home computer's SmartBASIC was source-code compatible with Applesoft.

 Microsoft licensed a BASIC compatible with Applesoft to VTech for its Laser 128 clone.